hybridcattt/hybridcattt.com/tabs/mentorship.md

 At my last job, I lead a team of dozen iOS developers in a 500-people international company.

-Two years ago I decided to actively give back to the community by mentoring and coaching developers in my free time.
+Two years ago I decided to actively give back to the community by mentoring and coaching iOS developers in my free time.
 Within the last year, I've mentored four people in my spare time, and currently, I have three mentees.

-I try to focus on underrepresented groups because I believe that diversity is key to solving the world's problems.
+I try to focus on underrepresented folks because I believe that diversity is key to solving the world's problems.
-I also coach junior developers, who have a hard time finding their first full-time job.
+I also coach junior developers who have a hard time finding their first full-time job.

 I'm not taking new mentees at the moment, but don't hezitate to reach out and I will do my best to help!